cloudmesh/technologies/chapters/tech/phoenix.md

 1. built from scratch, in which case the HBase table and column families will be created automatically.
 2. mapped to an existing HBase table, by creating either a read-write TABLE or a read-only VIEW, with the caveat that the binary representation of the row key and key values must match that of the Phoenix data types.
   - For a read-write TABLE, column families will be created automatically if they don&#39;t already exist.
 An empty key value will be added to the first column family of each existing row to minimize the size of the projection for queries.
   - For a read-only VIEW, all column families must already exist.
 The only change made to the HBase table will be the addition of the Phoenix coprocessors used for query processing.
-The primary use case for a VIEW is to transfer existing data into a Phoenix table, since data modification are not allowed on a VIEW and query performance will likely be less than as with a TABLE.
+The primary use case for a VIEW is to transfer existing data into a Phoenix table, since data modification are not allowed on a VIEW and query performance will likely be less than as with a TABLE.[@phoenix.apache.org]